CSALS/Blockchain_chatroom/readme.md

 # Blockchain based chatroom application

-This repository contains the implementation of blockchain its usage in building a chatroom.
+This repository contains the implementation of blockchain and its usage in building a chatroom.

 python 3.x has been used in this project.